groupx-fudan/groupx-fudan.github.io/index.md

 Group X is a theoretical spintronics group led by [Prof. Jiang Xiao](./members/jiangxiao.md) at Fudan University.

 We focus on research on spintronics, which studies how to control and manipulate spin degrees of freedom.
-Please check the research section on what we do, and we encourage talented students to apply for graduate study or postdocs.

 ## Members